eslint/eslint/docs/user-guide/configuring.md

 ESLint allows you to specify the JavaScript language options you want to support.
 By default, ESLint supports only ECMAScript 5 syntax.
 You can override that setting to enable support for ECMAScript 6 and 7 as well as [JSX](http://facebook.github.io/jsx/) by using parser options.

+**Important:** Enabling JSX support only enables support by the parser.
+You will also want to install and configure the [React Plugin](https://github.com/yannickcr/eslint-plugin-react) otherwise you will get undesired behaviour like the  [no-unused-vars](../rules/no-unused-vars) rule indicating that variables used only in JSX are not used.

 Parser options are set in your `.eslintrc.*` file by using the `parserOptions` property.
 The available options are:

 * `ecmaVersion` - set to 3, 5 (default), 6, or 7 to specify the version of ECMAScript you want to use.